Team766/2020/readme.txt

-Welcome to the 2020 Software Team
+Welcome to the 2020 Software Team🙂

 (Add your name to this file)